VITAMINS in KALE

 And far larger quantities of:

-Hydrogen (present almost universally in many compounds, proteins, enzymes, DNA, the lot)
+Hydrogen (present almost universally in many compounds, proteins, enzymes, DNA, the lot).
+It owes its ubiquity to it being a constituent of

 The body obtains these elements as various compounds containing them; only rarely as the free element.
 But no matter how much the body requires them, and may die or suffer serious disease without them, no essential minerals are classed as Vitamins.